Cockatoo Island Industrial Conservation Area: Prison Dockyard 1839-64

 The expansion of settlement 1810-20 under Governor Macquarie led to the construction of places of confinement including Norfolk Island and Macquarie Harbour.
 Assigned convicts were left under the control of landowners but convicts in government service and secondary offenders in penal settlements were housed in barracks as soon as these could be constructed.
 In time the settlements on Norfolk Island and in Tasmania were defeated by isolation and the inability of Sydney and Hobart based administrators to exercise adequate control.
 In 1839 Governor Gipps advised the Secretary of State for the Colonies that he was forming an establishment on Cockatoo Island for Imperial prisoners withdrawn from Norfolk Island.
 Unlike contemporary New South Wales (NSW) penal establishments which were executed under contract, the work on Cockatoo Island was carried out by the prisoners.
 Expenses were met from Imperial, not Colonial, funds emphasising the role of the Imperial Government in the establishment of Cockatoo Island.
 The buildings were constructed to the design of the commanding Royal Engineer, George Barney, responsible for convict and military buildings in NSW.
 Twelve grain silos were also cut out of the rock in 1839 to store grain, following Gipps' order that the government would make provision for the storage of 10,000 bushels on the island within two years.
-The year 1839 also saw the expansion of the island's convict gaol with the construction of the barracks; U-shaped in plan, the barracks held accommodation for 344 convicts.
+The year 1839 also saw the expansion of the island's convict jail, Cockatoo Island Prison Barracks Precinct, with the construction of the its barracks; U-shaped in plan, the barracks held accommodation for 344 convicts.
 As transportation ceased in 1840 the prison was used to house an increasing number of colonially sentenced convicts.
 As the island was surrounded by deep water it was ideal for maritime activities as a British outpost at a time of increasing rivalry between European nations and the United States of America in the Pacific Ocean.
 In 1846 Governor Gipps reported to the British Government that convicts would be employed in clearing and preparing the island for the construction of a dry dock.
 Approved in 1847 the colonial government built Fitzroy Dock between 1847-57 with convict labour.
 The first ship, HM Surveying Brig Herald, docked in 1858.
 Gother Kerr Mann, one of Australia's foremost nineteenth century engineers, was responsible for the design and construction of Fitzroy Dock, the first begun in the southern hemisphere and contemporary with Mort's Dock at Woolwich.
-Captain Gother Mann was Engineer in Chief at Cockatoo Island from 1847 and later became Superintendent of Convicts.
-During this time additions were made to the gaol including an ornate mess hall and houses for prison officials including Biloela House for the prison governors.
+Captain Mann was Engineer in Chief at Cockatoo Island from 1847 and later became Superintendent of Convicts.
+During this time additions were made to the jail including an ornate mess hall and houses for prison officials including Biloela House for the prison governors.
 This period was also one of brutality against any unrest from the prisoners leading to a Select Committee of Inquiry chaired by Henry Parkes in 1861.
 The brutalising conditions of the Island were admitted but no discernible improvements occurred.
 Up to 500 prisoners were held there but the usual number was about 250.
 Officers' accommodation was erected in the 1840s-50s including superintendents quarters, clerk of petty sessions, military officers quarters and quarters for the free overseer.